 About Council elections

-Each year, Alberta physicians elect new physician members to Council to replace those who retire or have served their maximum terms.
+Each year, CPSA’s regulated members elect new members to Council to replace those who retire or have served their maximum terms.
 Councillors can serve a maximum of two consecutive terms (six years total).

 Key dates in 2021